 Aching And Heavy Legs:

 Firstly, varicose veins are painful.
 When blood gets trapped in a single position, it can pressurize that part of the vessel and cause severe pain.
 That’s not all, people suffering from varicose veins are also not able to exert much pressure on the legs, preventing them from performing activities such as running and jumping.

 An itchy feeling is common among people who suffer from varicose veins.
 While they may not always hurt, but even a little pressure can cause excruciating pain and a burning sensation in the legs.

 The doctor will first conduct an ultrasound and determine how serious your case is.
 If it hasn’t spread much then it can be treated with medications.
 However, if your case has worsened then surgery may be the only option.

 After the surgery, the patient needs to rest for at least a week before getting back to living a regular life.

-If you are facing the symptoms or know someone who is then make sure to visit a doctor and get treated before it gets any worse worse.
+If you are facing the symptoms or know someone who then makes sure to visit a doctor and get treated before it gets any worse.